google/WebFundamentals/src/content/en/updates/News/2015/10/splashscreen.markdown

 versions at 256px, 384px and 512px.

-The following is a sample manifest (note: do not set the density field in the icons array, it will cause you a whole heap of pain):
+The following is a sample manifest (note: do not set the density field in the icons array, it will cause you a whole heap of pain, well, unless you know what you are doing):

 {% highlight javascript %}
 {